Freiburg Vision Test ‘FrACT’

 Results indicate if VDU limitations have affected you: There is a “≤” or “≥” symbol, respectively, in the result display.
 For export, this is indicated via the rangeLimitStatus parameter, being rangeOK / atFloor / atCeiling.

-For assessment of contrast vision there are additional limitations caused by the common 8 bits per colour; not discussed here, but visible in the Checking Contrast Calibration panel.
+For assessment of contrast vision there are additional limitations caused by the common 8 bits per colour (defeated by dithering); not discussed here, but visible in the Checking Contrast Calibration panel.

 A note on the response keys (remote response entry)